eclipse-glsp/glsp-website-source/content/documentation/rendering/content.md

 This enables putting SVG code directly in the graphical model, which may be useful for including complex images for certain use cases.
 However, usually it is recommended to create a dedicated element type and register a dedicated view, which produces custom SVG, as this yields more flexibility to take bounds, etc., into account.

-The implementation here is rather similar to the `ForeignObjectElement`, is a sub-class of `ShapedPreRenderedElement`.
-Please see ForeignObjectElement's example implementation.
+The implementation here is rather similar to the `GForeignObjectElement`, is a sub-class of `GShapedPreRenderedElement`.
+Please see GForeignObjectElement's example implementation.

 ##### [RectangularNodeView](https://github.com/eclipse/sprotty/blob/master/packages/sprotty/src/lib/svg-views.tsx)